Talk (Yes album): Songs

-The music to "Real Love" was mainly written by Squire; Kaye described it as "pretty heavy".
-The lyrics were partly inspired by Rabin's reading of A Brief History of Time by British physicist Stephen Hawking ("Far away in the depths of Hawking's mind...").
+"Real Love" was primarily written by Squire, with Kaye describing its sound as "pretty heavy."
+Critics have noted the song for its prominent heavy rock guitar styling and production bombast, making it the only track on Talk where the musical composition was driven predominantly by Squire's bassline arrangement.
+The lyrics were partly inspired by Rabin's reading of A Brief History of Time by British physicist Stephen Hawking, which is directly referenced in the line: "Far away in the depths of Hawking's mind [ ... ] To the animal, primalistic grind".